jqbk/Script-utilities/README.md

 # Script-utilities
 ----
-The repository is mainly used to save some commonly used script
+The repository is mainly used to save some commonly used script.